Haris Tuharea: Madura United

 He was signed for Madura United to play in the Liga 1 in the 2020 season.
 Tuharea made his league debut on 29 February 2020 in a match against Barito Putera at the Gelora Ratu Pamelingan Stadium, Pamekasan.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 On 28 November 2021, Tuharea scored his first goal for Madura United in a 0–3 victory over Barito Putera at the Maguwoharjo Stadium.
 On 9 December, Tuharea scored the winning goal in the 71st minute in a 0–1 win against Bali United at the Sultan Agung Stadium.
 Five days later, Tuharea give his first assists for the club to Slamet Nurcahyono in Madura United's 2–2 draw over Borneo Samarinda at Manahan Stadium.

-On 30 July 2022, he started his match in the 2022–23 Liga 1 season for Madura United in a 1–3 win over Persib Bandung, coming as a substituted Lulinha berfore match ended.
-He contributed with 21 appearances, and 2 goals during with Madura United for three years.
+On 30 July 2022, he started his match in the 2022–23 Liga 1 season for Madura United in a 1–3 win over Persib Bandung, coming as a substituted Lulinha before match ended.
+He made 21 appearances, scoring two goals during his three years with Madura United.